hashicorp/hcp-terraform-operator/docs/agentpool.md

 # `AgentPool`

 `AgentPool` controller allows managing Terraform Cloud Agent Pools via Kubernetes Custom Resources.
+The controller does not manage the lifecycle of the Agents.

 Below is an example of a Workspace Custom Resource: